 Geraldine was inducted into the Television Hall of Fame in 2020

 Kit was a founder and Chief Creative Officer of The Whistle, a multi-platform media company that brings together kids and sports.
-Kit is one of the team that developed Oxygen Media, a cable TV network for women, where he served as an executive producer, director, and the head of units working in Animation, DV Production, and Interactive Narratives.
+Kit is one of the teams that developed Oxygen Media, a cable TV network for women, where he served as an executive producer, director, and the head of units working in Animation, DV Production, and Interactive Narratives.

-Kit founded Noyes & Laybourne, an independent production studio with animator Eli Noyes, engaging in broadcast branding, animation, TV commercials, and kids TV programming.
+Kit founded Noyes & Laybourne, an independent production studio with animator Eli Noyes, engaging in broadcast branding, animation, TV commercials, and kids' TV programming.
 Kit was also Senior Vice President for Creative Production at Tele-TV, an interactive television venture.

 Kit is a recognized authority in the area of animation.
 His how-to volume, "The Animation Book," was republished in 1998 as an edition that covers emerging digital animation techniques.
 The volume has become a standard text where animation is taught, with over 100,000 copies in print.

 Bruce L. Paisner is a senior advisor to Hearst Corporation, one of the world’s leading media and health information companies.
-For 20 years, Paisner spearheaded the development of Hearst Entertainment & Syndication, the operating group responsible for Hearst’s interests in cable television networks, television production and distribution, newspaper syndication and merchandise licensing; serving on the Boards of Directors of Lifetime Television, A&E Network and History Channel.
-During his tenure, he also supervised the launch of Cosmopolitan Television Channels in Spain, Latin America and Canada.
+For 20 years, Paisner spearheaded the development of Hearst Entertainment & Syndication, the operating group responsible for Hearst’s interests in cable television networks, television production and distribution, newspaper syndication, and merchandise licensing; serving on the Boards of Directors of Lifetime Television, A&E Network, and History Channel.
+During his tenure, he also supervised the launch of Cosmopolitan Television Channels in Spain, Latin America, and Canada.

 A leading spokesperson and advocate for television industry issues around the world, Paisner is President & CEO of The International Academy of Television Arts & Sciences, the largest organization of broadcasters in the world, which recognizes excellence in international television programming with The International Emmy® Award.
 He is also a member of the Council on Foreign Relations and The Century Association.